Frequently Asked Questions

 What are the Player Projections?

-The Player Projections are our player predictions, offering a view of “projected” goals, assists, clean sheets, saves, FPL bonus and FPL points.
-These are made in pre-season to help with initial squad selection and then refreshed again for the first Gameweek of the January wildcard.
+The Player Projections are our player predictions, offering a view of ‘projected’ goals, assists, clean sheets, saves, FPL bonus and FPL points.
+These numbers are updated multiple times a week to keep them as accurate as possible.

 How do I view player statistics for the current Gameweek?

-You can slice the data in the members area to only display statistics from the current Gameweek by using the dropdown filter at the top of the page.
-Select “Current Gameweek” from this dropdown and use the Switch button next to the dropdown to apply.
-This will slice the data and, whilst this is filtered, every table you view – both player and team statistics, will only show stats from the current Gameweek.
-Use the dropdown list to remove this filter and change to “All Gameweeks” or another specified Gameweek filter.
+You can slice the data in the Premium Members Area to only display statistics from the current Gameweek by using the dropdown filters at the top of the page.
+Select ‘Current Gameweek’ from the ‘Range’ dropdown and then click the green ‘Filter’ button to apply.
+This will slice the data and, whilst this is filtered, every table you view – both player and team statistics – will only show stats from the current Gameweek.

 How do I view how midfielders have performed over the last four Gameweeks?